-The health of your gums has an intricate connection to your overall health.
-The condition of your gums, especially inflammation of the gums, has been suggested to be a trigger for inflammation in other places in the body.
-Keeping your gums clean and functioning properly is essential to being your healthiest self.
+Did you know that the health of your gums has an intricate connection to your overall health?
+Inflammation of the gums has been suggested to be a trigger for inflammation in other places in the body.
+Reducing or eliminating this trigger is essential to achieving your healthiest self.

-The gums are your smile’s foundation.
-No matter how much you care for your teeth, if you neglect your gums, you’re going to have problems.
+The gum and jaw are your smile’s foundation.
+No matter how much you care for your teeth, if you neglect your gums, you are destined to have problems.

-So, how exactly do you care for your gums?
-Well, It starts with daily brushing and flossing to remove plaque.
+So how exactly do you care for your gums?
+Well, it starts with daily brushing and flossing to remove plaque.
 If plaque is not removed from the teeth daily, it builds up and forms a hardened substance known as tartar.
-Tartar contains acid-producing bacteria that can eat away at your teeth’ enamel and cause inflammation known as gingivitis or periodontitis.
+Tartar contains acid-producing bacteria that can eat away at the tooth enamel and cause gum disease.

-Gingivitis can progress quickly into periodontitis if left untreated.
+If left untreated gingivitis(gum disease) can progress quickly into periodontitis (incurable gum and bone disease).
 In periodontitis, the bone supporting the tooth is destroyed and lost forever.
-This inflammatory reaction can also influence your overall health including an association with cardiovascular disease, diabetes, and memory issues.
+This inflammatory reaction may influence your overall health including a suspected association with cardiovascular disease, diabetes, and memory issues.

-Gum diseases are usually caused by poor oral hygiene habits, but other factors can contribute too.
-Genetic influences and hormone imbalances also play a role in developing gum disease.
+Gum disease is usually caused by poor oral hygiene habits, but other factors such as genetic influences and hormone imbalances can play a role.

-Wondering if you have the signs or symptoms of gum disease?
+Wondering if you might have gum disease?
 Be on the lookout for these symptoms: